-As part of an effort to eliminate the gender and racial wage gap, cities, states and territories around the U.S. are banning employers from asking for a job candidate's pay history.
-This is important for employers, especially those doing business in a jurisdiction that is instituting or considering a version of the ban.
+To address the gender and racial wage gap, cities, states and territories around the U.S. are banning employers from asking for a job candidate's pay history.
+The bans have important implications for employers in a jurisdiction that is instituting or considering a version of the ban.

-State and local legislators are discussing, introducing and passing Salary History Inquiry (SHI) bans to address what they have identified as ongoing pay inequality on the basis of gender, race and other protected categories in an effort to prevent further perpetuation of the same via questions about the salary histories of prospective employees.
-Many of these bans are specifically designed to combat what lawmakers view as gender and minority based pay inequities which may otherwise continue over the course of a worker’s career.
+State and local legislators are enacting Salary History Inquiry (SHI) bans to address ongoing pay inequality on the basis of gender, race and other protected categories in an effort to prevent further perpetuation of the same via questions about the salary histories of prospective employees.
+Many of these bans are specifically designed to combat what lawmakers view as gender- and minority-based pay inequities that may otherwise continue over the course of a worker’s career.

-What specific steps may be taken by recruiters, HR professionals and hiring managers to ensure compliance with state and local SHI Bans?
+There are specific steps can be taken by recruiters, human resources professionals and hiring managers operating in jurisdictions with SHI Bans.

 Knowing what to offer a job candidate isn’t always easy and getting it wrong can mean an unpalatable choice between overpaying and losing a great potential employee.
 Having a deep understanding of local market dynamics — or working with a recruitment partner with that expertise — can help replace salary history in helping to determine an appropriate offer.

 Want to learn more about salary history bans and determining market rate compensation?
 Contact Aerotek now.